quantaosun/labodock_binder/README.md

 There are no instructions for Linux and Mac here since that would be too obvious how to use it, you just create a new env with the provided env.yml file and start the Jupyter lab, that's it.

-### Special instructions for Windows, warning, it would be much harder compared to using on Linux or Mac
+### Use on Windows

-First of all, it should be noted that running such a notebook on Windows is much harder than on Linux since this notebook's fundamental structure is written in Shell and Python which is for Linux and Mac.
-To overcome this, we here use **Docker** as a container, to mimic a Linux machine, to build this container, you need an image, luckily, this image has been created and uploaded to the docker hub website.
+We here use **Docker** as a container, to mimic a Linux machine, to build this container, you need an image, luckily, this image has been created and uploaded to the docker hub website.
 The image address on the docker hub is

 ```
 qutesun/labodock_binder
 ```

 I assume you already installed **Docker-desktop**, and started it on the back.
 Also, I assume you already launched Windows **PowerShell** (The blue one) and have navigated to a folder where you want to do docking.
-And you have launched the container
+Run:

 ```
 docker pull qutesun/labodock_binder